Skip to content

 Black Friday - Why doesn't that go together with sustainability?

-Black Friday is coming under increasing criticism from environmental organizations, but also from environmentally conscious consumers.
-The topic of sustainability is topical for good reasons - more and more people buy second-hand goods quite specifically.₅
+Black Friday is coming under increasing criticism from environmental groups, but also from environmentally conscious consumers.
+The topic of sustainability is topical for good reasons - more and more people are buy second-hand goods quite specifically.₅

-The growing popularity is not least due to online stores that no longer only offer new goods, but also high-quality second-hand items - including on Black Friday.
-If you want to save money, make a bargain and still do something good for the environment, you can look around on the relevant platforms and opt for a retread iPhone decide
+The growing popularity is made visible not least by online stores that no longer only offer new goods, but also high-quality second-hand items - by the way, also on Black Friday.
+If you want to save money, get a bargain and still do something good for the environment, you can look around on corresponding platforms and opt for a retread iPhone decide

 As a counter-design to Black Friday, some stores have also proclaimed their own shopping days.
 There is, for example, the Green Sundaylaunched by eBay Classifieds.
 The tenor: buy more used, own the Reduce ecological footprint and save money in the process.

-Also IKEA or the marketplace Back Market offer on Black Friday buy-back campaigns: Customers can exchange their used furnishings and cell phones for money.
-The idea: simply don't buy anything, but rather sell it.
+Also IKEA or the marketplace Back Market offer on Black Friday buyback campaigns: Customers can trade in their used furnishings and cell phones for cash.
+The idea: just don't buy anything for a change, but rather sell it.

 "You are not sovereign if you have a lot, but need little."